 Last Updated on

-A malfunctioning thermostat spells disaster.
-Think of high energy costs, chilly or scorching-hot temperatures, or inefficient appliances.
+Could a faulty thermostat be adding hundreds to your energy bills each year?
+Think of high energy costs, chilly or scorching hot temperatures, or inefficient appliances.
 You cannot afford all these, but how much will replacing a broken thermostat or adding a new one cost?

 Thermostat installation & replacement prices